Jaymee-Ericca-7/Online_Library_Management_System/README.md

 - Create, Update, and Delete Books, Authors, and Genres.

 Features to be added:
--borrowing-returning system
+- borrowing-returning system
--specific user assigned as manager, student/teacher, and admin (working on it now - jaymee) -security features indicated in specs
+- specific user assigned as manager, student/teacher, and admin (working on it now - jaymee)
+- security features indicated in specs
--search book function (working on it now - jaymee)
+- search book function (working on it now - jaymee)